4.1.3. Rules for adding attributes to roads and road sections

 1. Two or three medium or small localities (less than 10 km in length)

-2. Rural (dacha) settlements, mining areas, or industrial buildings (paved and extending less than 5 km)
+2. Rural (dacha) settlements, mining areas, or industrial buildings (paved and less than 5 km long)

 4.1.3.2.
 Type of road

-General rules for assigning road types are given in Section 3.3.3.2.
+General rules for assigning road types are listed in Section 3.3.3.2.
 Type of road.

 4.1.3.2.1.
 “Numbered highway” road type